Severance Pay Calculator

 | Lifetime cap | 52 weeks maximum | Includes prior federal severance |

-Employees over age 40 at separation receive an additional 2.5% for each full 3-month quarter over age 40.
-This can significantly increase your severance.
+Employees over 40 receive an extra 2.5% for each full 3-month quarter over age 40 — which can sharply increase the total.

 |---|---|---|---|